ritterim/rimdev-blog/src/content/posts/2016-11-29-combining-age-and-date-of-birth-in-web-applications-using-age-picker.md

 ---
-layout: post
 title: Combining Age and Date of Birth in Web Applications Using Age Picker
+slug: combining-age-and-date-of-birth-in-web-applications-using-age-picker
 date: 2016-11-29 10:00:00
 tags:
   - Development
 categories:
   - OSS
 twitter_text: "Combining Age and Date of Birth in Web Applications Using Age Picker #javascript #ui #ux"
+authors:
-authors: Ken Dale
+- Ken Dale
 ---

 Imagine for a moment you're an insurance agent selling a product to a client.
 You're working with an web application that requires the client's age.
 You ask the client.
 They reply with their date of birth.
 But, the field specifically asks for numeric age.